 Small and midsized businesses added a combined 164,000 jobs in January 2017.
 Small businesses (1-49 employees) had suffered slightly in the second half of 2016, with rising wages and skill shortages making it difficult to compete with larger counterparts.

 According to the ADP Research Institute® Small Business Report, recent vitality in the goods-producing sector is partly responsible.
 The goods-producing sector within small businesses added 12,000 positions, and the resurgence in construction and manufacturing could also be boosting small business payroll.
 HR leaders at small and midsized businesses should remain conscious of challenges in a tight job market.

 The ADP Workforce Vitality Index, which represents the total wages paid to the U.S. private sector workforce, has shown a positive trend in wage growth over the past few quarters.
 This may suggest that wages are beginning to reflect the tightening labor market.
 As employers struggle to find qualified workers, their focus shifts to retaining their experienced workers.
 This could lead to more generous raises than were given in previous years.

 With unexpected growth in the goods-producing sector, 2017 could be full of surprises.
 Continued demand for goods-producing labor may contribute to more construction recovery and assist with increased hiring at small and midsized businesses, particularly for firms savvy enough to optimize their workforce planning strategies.

-With a tightening labor market, it remains to be seen if we will experience similar trends in hiring or continued recovery in the energy and construction industries.
+With a tightening labor market, it remains to be seen if we will experience similar trends in hiring or continued recovery in the energy industry.
 Highly skilled people should be hopeful about opportunities in the months to come as employers will need to focus their efforts on attracting and retaining talent with the expertise they need.